I met him right after my mother died. We fell in love right away. In retrospect there were red flags, but I didn’t know how to read them.

 He also said, from our first night together, that we were Made in Heaven.
 “Heaven” came up frequently.
 I was a once madly devout child but had fallen away, and he was a serious Catholic, and I felt spellbound by the thought of my old faith, embodied by this man who said he loved me.
 We’d walk through the city and most walks included more than one stop in church.
 He’d light a candle and kneel, head bowed in deep prayer, and somehow that made my heart open a little more.

 Our love story happened fast–a whirlwind romance–and lasted until we were married six weeks after meeting.
 Right after I said “I do” everything changed.
 He quit his job so I would support him, disappearing whenever he felt like it.
-He didn’t speak to me so much as growl at me.
+He didn’t speak to me so much as growl.

 I was strong, “myself,” at the beginning.
 But he wore me down.
 I was one way the day we married, and quite a different way by the time I finally left.
 My bones aren’t broken, he never gave me a black eye.
-Yet his need for control wore me down–to this day it flabbergasts me that I allowed it to happen at all.
+Yet his need for control wore me down–to this day I’m shocked to think it happened at all.

 He raged at me.
 Or he’d go silent for days, not saying one word but giving off hateful energy, brushing past me hard enough to knock me aside.
 After a while we’d make up and he’d beg me to understand HIS pain, and not to leave.
 He could be so charming, seeming to love me.
 People on the outside saw a handsome, friendly man.
 Sometimes I saw him that way, too.